abrox/bms/README.md

 # Battery Management System
 ...Work in progress....

-This project implements SOC based battery monitor.
+This project implements Battery Monitor that use Coulombs counting to detect state of Charge (SOC).

-And it's part of my [Vessel Monitor](https://github.com/abrox/vessel-monitor)
+It's part of my [Vessel Monitor](https://github.com/abrox/vessel-monitor)